-Here at American Prairie Reserve, we’re working to restore a fully functioning prairie ecosystem.
+Here at American Prairie, we’re working to restore a fully functioning prairie ecosystem.
 And to be successful, we must consider the complete landscape, including the work of our neighbors.

-Private landowners in the region make important land management decisions that impact ecological conditions on and off the Reserve, and the same is true of American Prairie Reserve’s management decisions.
+Private landowners in the region make important land management decisions that impact ecological conditions on and off the prairie, and the same is true of American Prairie’s management decisions.
 When these decisions align to benefit the land, wildlife, and people, huge strides are made toward collaborative conservation.

 We started the Wild Sky program with just this in mind: to collaborate with our neighbors on improving the health of the land, expanding wildlife habitat, and boosting the bottom line of ranchers.
 Using a set of guiding protocols called the Freese Scale, American Prairie provides financial incentives for Wild Sky partners who implement wildlife-friendly management practices.